Rozdandy/myfirst-miletone-project/README.md

 * As a visisting user, I want to know how climate change may impact the food system.
                 1. From the HOME PAGE.
-                2. User scrolls down just below the hero image
+                2. User scrolls down just below the carousel slider
                 3. There is the article on FOOD-CLIMATE.
                 4. Users can watch the world view, on climate change and food systems on the YouTube video embedded at the right corner of the article.

 * As a visting user, I would want to know the meaning of the logo "EG".

                 1. A user at the home page will see the logo at left corner of the header.
                 2. When he/ she hovers their cursor on the logo, it will display Essence Greenery.
                 3. EG is the acronym for Essence Greenery.

 * As a visting user, I would want to know how to register with EG.

                 1. When the customer arrives on the webpage, he/she can see the navigation bar with several links.
                 2. Within the navigation link, they can click on the "contact us" and it will open the modal form.
                 3. The customer can fill the form and submit it.

 * As a visiting user, I would want to see video of or world view on climate change and the food system.

                 1. When the customer arives on the webpage, he/she can see the navigation bar with several links.
                 2. Within the navigation link, they click on the Home link and it will scroll to the page.
                 3. The video is just by the right corner of the FOO-CLIMATE TEXT.
 They can click and watch.

 * As a visting user, I would want to know how MDG and SGD are addressing climate change issues.

                 1. At the homepage, he/she can see the navigation bar with several links.
                 2. Within the navigation link, they click on the Home link and it will scroll to the page.
                 3. Within the Home page is Our Sustainable Mandate section.